Content Marketing Strategy – your way to success!

 A headline really matters – the ones that seem to get the most traffic are lists, how to, or a question.
 Also, headlines that contain numbers, e.g. 101 ways to …….

-Emotional headlines also seem to hit the mark too, as well as a bit controversial headlines!
+Emotional headlines also seem to hit the mark too, as well as some of the more controversial headlines!

 Images